 Q&A: Election for the European Parliament

-On 22 May, all 28 member states of the European Union will hold elections for the European Parliament.
+From 22-25 May, all 28 member states of the European Union held elections for the European Parliament.
 Here's a guide:

 Who is being elected?